MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/enterprise-scale-landing-zone.md

 ---
 title: SAP on Azure landing zone accelerator
-description: Learn about the SAP on Azure landing zone accelerator.
+description: Use the SAP on Azure landing zone accelerator to deploy SAP systems on Azure.
+See a reference implementation for SAP workload landing zones.
 author: pankajmeshramCSA
 ms.author: pameshra
 ms.reviewer: tozimmergren